Blacksburg, Virginia: Economy

 The Virginia Tech Corporate Research Center is home to several companies of varying sizes including Honeywell, and the National Weather Service which maintains its Southwestern Virginia headquarters there.
 The town is also home to MOOG, a major supplier for the defense department and the health care industry and Rackspace, who acquired locally based Mailtrust/Webmail.us in 2007.
 The town and county continue to recruit major industry to the area.
-Due to its close proximity to Virginia Tech and Radford University, Blacksburg is an ideal location for developing high tech industry.

 Top employers

-According to Blacksburg's 2021 Comprehensive Annual Financial Report, the top employers in the town are:
+According to Blacksburg's 2022 Annual Comprehensive Financial Report, the top employers in the town are: